 You must notify us of the following:

-The word ‘intoxicated’ has the ordinary meaning of ‘under the influence of alcohol or drugs’.
-‘Drugs’ include illicit drugs, prescribed and over-the-counter medicines.
 The key issue is that the disability worker is practising while intoxicated.
 You do not need to report if the disability worker is intoxicated in their private life (when not practising), unless the intoxication triggers a reasonable belief that behaviour that constitutes another type of notifiable conduct has occurred.

 Sexual misconduct is a broad term encompassing any unwelcome acts or behaviours that are experienced by the person with disability as being sexual in nature.
 This includes physical and verbal actions committed without consent or by force, intimidation, coercion or manipulation.
 It includes sexual violence and exploitation but is not limited to actions which constitute a criminal offence.
-It includes when a disability worker has at any time, including outside of work hours:
+It includes when a disability worker has at any time, including outside work hours:

-- made sexual remarks about a service user
+- made sexual remarks about them

-- touched a service user in a sexual way
+- touched them in a sexual way

-Sexual misconduct will not include sexual contact that is appropriately provided as part of a purchased service by an approved sexual service provider and to which a service user consents.
+Sexual misconduct will not include sexual contact that is appropriately provided as part of a purchased service by an approved sexual service provider and to which the person with disability consents.

 Disability workers and employers must notify the Victorian Disability Worker Commission if a disability worker placed, or may place the public at risk of harm, because the disability worker has an impairment that detrimentally affects (or is likely to detrimentally affect) the disability worker’s capacity to practise.